ade-ghub/anomaly-detection/README.md

 ![image](https://github.com/ade-ghub/anomaly-detection/blob/main/MyExperiment/misc/result_blob.png)

-Just like my previous project (SE), the project code for running our experiment in cloud uses [MultiSequenceLearning](https://github.com/ddobric/neocortexapi/blob/master/source/Samples/NeoCortexApiSample/MultisequenceLearning.cs) class in NeoCortex API for training our HTM Engine as it's base, so the algorithm remains mostly the same.
-I have made changes to the earlier code so that the code can be properly containerized for running in cloud.
+The project code for running the experiment in cloud uses [MultiSequenceLearning](https://github.com/ddobric/neocortexapi/blob/master/source/Samples/NeoCortexApiSample/MultisequenceLearning.cs) class in NeoCortex API for training our HTM Engine as it's base, so the algorithm remains mostly the same.
+The code has been refactored to run properly in the cloud.
 The most significant changes made are:

 * Added new class to store new experiment result metrics for writing to results table.